kolbjornkelly/the-web-developer-bootcamp-2021/README.md

   ### Exercise 51 - getElementByID

-  Use getElementByID to select specific objects from the given HTML file.
+  Use getElementByID to select specific elements from the given HTML file.

+  ### Exercise 52 - querySelector

+  Use querySelector and querySelectorAll to select specific elements from the given HTML file.

   </details>